johnpankowicz/govmetting-testbfg-2/README.md

 The MP4 file will be moved to "COMPLETED" when done.
 You will see the results in sufolders, which were created in the "DATAFILES" directory.

-In appsettings.json, there is a property "RecordingSizeForDevelopment".
+In appsettings.json, there is a property "MaxRecordingSize".
 It is currently set to "180".
 This causes the transcription routine in ProcessRecording_Lib to process only the first 180 seconds of the recording.

 ---